 As you continue to focus on meeting your legal obligations, and you put your protocols in place for managing supporter communication preferences for the years to come, here are the key players with a brief explanation of the differing roles they play in your working lives.

 The ICO is the UKs independent authority with responsibility for upholding information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

 In short, the ICO polices the statutory requirements of the UKs data protection laws.

 With the European General Data Protection Regulation due to become law in the UK in May, 2018, charities are increasingly focussing on the issue of best practice.

 We believe its wise to stay up-to-date with the ICOs advice, in tandem with keeping abreast of the thoughts of the charity-specific Institute of Fundraising.
 Here are some useful links:

-The Fundraising Regulator is the independent regulator of charitable fundraising in England and Wales.
+The Fundraising Regulator is the independent regulator of charitable fundraising in England, Wales and Northern Ireland.

 It was established, following the 2015 Etherington review of fundraising self-regulation, to strengthen the system of charity regulation and restore public trust in fundraising.
 Its role is to:

 Each of the donorflex Regional Training Days in March, 2017, included a healthy and informative debate on the question of preferences and compliance.

 Like you, its a topic thats increasingly gained our focus over the past two years as weve contemplated the shape and form of new donorflexs enhanced functionality for managing preferences.